-If your doctor has mentioned that your fasting blood sugar or your A1C (a 3-month blood sugar average) is a bit higher than normal, you may be on your way to developing diabetes.
+If your doctor has told you that your fasting blood sugar or your A1C (a 3-month blood sugar average) is higher than normal, you may be on your way to developing diabetes.

-Before you panic, it’s important to know that it’s possible to reduce your blood sugar naturally.
-If you’re proactive about making changes in your diet and lifestyle and adding a few supplements if needed, you can probably prevent diabetes – or at least hold it off for a long time.
+Before you panic, it’s important to know you can reduce your blood sugar naturally.
+If you’re proactive about changing your diet and lifestyle and adding a few supplements if needed, you can probably prevent diabetes – or at least hold it off for a long time.

 As you get older, the risk of diabetes increases.

-Here’s why you should care: Diabetes increases your risk of having a heart attack or stroke.
-It’s also a major cause of nerve damage in your feet, hands or even your stomach, problems with your eyesight, and kidney failure.
+Here’s why you should care: Diabetes increases your risk of heart attack or stroke.
+It’s also a major cause of nerve damage in your feet, hands, or even your stomach, problems with your eyesight, and kidney failure.
 Diabetes also hits you hard in your wallet because of the added doctor visits, bloodwork, and medications needed to manage and monitor it.

-A normal blood sugar is defined as fasting glucose less than 100 mg/dl, or an A1C less than 5.7%.
+Normal blood sugar is fasting glucose less than 100 mg/dl, or an A1C less than 5.7%.

 A diagnosis of diabetes is made when your fasting glucose is greater than 125 mg/dl, or your A1C is over 6.5%.

-Most of us know a few – or many - friends or family members who are in the same boat.
-In fact, I talk to so many people who have a family history of diabetes, they just assume it will happen to them.
+Most of us know a few – or many - friends or family members in the same boat.
+I talk to so many people with a family history of diabetes, they just assume it will happen to them.
 But it doesn’t have to.

 If you’re willing to do the work, there are ways to lower your blood sugar naturally and prevent diabetes.
 Here’s how: